-BennBridge Ltd - Form 8.3 - Attraqt Group plc | MarketScreener
+BennBridge Ltd - Form 8.3 - Attraqt Group Plc | MarketScreener

 |SALE

-* Discretion regarding dealing and voting decisions in respect of 1,274,261 shares above sit with a third party.
+* Discretion regarding dealing and voting decisions in respect of 607,147shares above sits with a third party.

 (b) Cash-settled derivative transactions